Things that crossed the line for me

 Social Isolation

 He would also try to take me away from my family by insisting he attend family events, and then hogging me to himself the whole time.
-He was skillful in knowing just how nice he needed to be to my parents to get them to invite him to family functions, while also maximizing the time he could have me to himself and not with other people.
 This isolation was a purposeful tactic he used to effectively make my life center around him – another way in which he manipulated me into staying with him.

 Isolating a partner from their friends and family crosses the line.